tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **August 20th**
+Afternoon: Well let's see if we can get these viewsheds displaying.

+Evening: Got a sinking feeling today when I realised today that the outer spokes of the reconstructed viewsheds have huge gaps in them.
+And so the worst case for say Everest would be to increase the number of sectors by 1000!
+I can't believe I overlooked this.
+There must be something in the original paper about this??
+Another solution could be to just make fatter bands of sight.
+So things to think about.
+But at least I have made some progress with reconstructing viewsheds.
+There's just this weird bug where the rings sector coordinates aren't appearing square on the GEOJSON viewer.

 📅 **August 19th**
 Afternoon: Probably just a short stream.
 Looks like Ryan is able to run Everest then.
 So I think I just need to get with resconstructing viewsheds so we can actually verify the correctness of our results.